Room-temperature antiferromagnetic resonance in NaMnAs: Abstract

 \section{Abstract}

 We report on antiferromagnetic resonance experiments in bulk tetragonal NaMnAs –- a room-temperature antiferromagnetic semiconductor.
-Our results corroborate previous ab initio studies, which propose that NaMnAs is an easy-axis antiferromagnet with the Néel vector oriented along the tetragonal axis.
-At $B=0$, we find a single antiferromanetic resonance line at 7~meV and associate it with a doubly degenerate ($k = 0$) magnon mode.
+Our results corroborate previous ab initio studies, which propose that NaMnAs is an easy-axis antiferromagnet with the N\'eel vector oriented along the tetragonal axis.
+At $B=0$, we find a single antiferromagnetic resonance line at 7~meV and associate it with a doubly degenerate ($k = 0$) magnon mode.
 Its energy softens considerably with increasing $T$, but remains clearly visible in the data up to room temperature.
-From the experimental data, we estimate the single-ion anisotropy of the Mn ions in NaMnAs to be $D\approx0.2$~meV, a value that is relatively large compared to other manganese-based antiferromagnets.
+From the experimental data, we estimate the single-ion anisotropy of the Mn ions in NaMnAs in the range 0.1-0.2~meV, a value that is relatively large compared to other manganese-based antiferromagnets.